Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ### The `ls` command

 You've met `ls` before.
 As you know, `ls` lists the contents of the pwd or the directory specified in an argument to the command.
-By itself, it shows you the files and directories in the current directory:
+By itself, it lists the files and directories in the current directory:

 ```bash
 ls
 ```

 Remember that files and directories whose names begin with a period are hidden by default.
-To include these items in a directory listing, include a `-a` flag in the `ls` command:
+To include these items in a directory listing, use a `-a` flag with the `ls` command:

 ```bash
 ls -a
 ```
-To get even more information about the files and directories in the current directory, use a `-l` flag to produce output in long format:
+To get even more information about the files and directories in the current directory, use a `-l` flag:

 ```bash
 ls -l